roberto1648/sampling-of-biased-physical-signals/README.md

 ![png](README_files/README_22_4.png)

 As it can be seen, random sampling the phases produces a dataset strongly biased towards low-value signals.
-As shown below, the performance of random sampling is even worse than it seems since the signal ranges all the way up to 1.0.
+As shown below, the performance of random sampling is even worse than it seems since the signal ranges all the way up to ~0.5.
 To see this we will perform an input optimization.

 # 3 Signal optimization

-Before developing a better sampling procedure, it is important to know the signal range.
-From the random sampling above we can see that the signal can be as small as the lowest possible (i.e., zero).
-To find the limit at the other end we will run a signal optimization.
+While developing any sampling procedure it is important to know the signal range.
+In this particular system, the minimum signal is equal to zero (i.e., the population of state $|3\rangle$ cannot be less than zero).
+From the random sampling above we see that the minimum signal can be obtained by a large set of (randomly chosen) inputs.
+To find the (yet unknown) limit at the other end, we will run a signal optimization.

+The optimization will be performed by a genetic algorithm (GA) which will attempt to maximize the signal function defined above.

 ## 3.1 Fitness function

+The fitness function just wraps the signal function to include graphing and saving procedures that are called by the GA.

 ```python